|

 Let's clarify this with an example:

-above denotes the decimal value of the field to be converted.
+The left column of the table above denotes the decimal value of the field to be converted.

 Notice how the LSD of these four values in the EBCDIC file increments from C0 to C1, C2, and C3 hex, representing the values +0 to +3.
 But now notice that the hex values of the LSD in the ASCII field do not follow the sequence of 40, 41, 42, 43 hex as you might expect.
 This is because the "{" character is assigned a value of 7B hex in the ASCII code set, and the translation table converted an EBCDIC "{" to an ASCII "{".
 Because of this you cannot simply AND the field with 0F hex (or subtract 40 hex) to get the binary value, and you cannot AND the field with F0 hex to recover the sign, as you can with the EBCDIC Signed field.
 A similar situation exists for the value of -0.